EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Moving Folders & Files

-The easiest way to move folders and files in Github is to use the Github Web Editor.
+The easiest way to move folders and files in Github is to use the Github web editor.
 To access this go to the homepage of your repository and press the full stop/period key (**.**).
 This should open a page that looks something like this:

 <img width="958" alt="image" src="https://github.com/user-attachments/assets/d1b72e49-c16b-4299-bc73-158b2dd96729">